 The preparation of financial statements in accordance with International Financial Reporting Standards requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the year.
 Actual results could differ from these estimates.
-Significant area where management's judgement is applied included stock-based compensation.
+Significant area where management's judgement and estimates is applied included share-based compensation, impairment of exploration and evaluation assets, income taxes and going concern assumption.